Gauḍa (city): Location

 Gauḍa is located at 24°52′N 88°08′E. It straddles the Bangladesh-India border, with most of its ruins on the Indian side and a few structures on the Bangladeshi side, it was once one of the most populous cities in the world.
 The ruins of this former city now straddle the international border and are divided between the Malda district of West Bengal and Chapai Nawabganj District of Rajshahi Division.
 The Kotwali Gate, formerly part of the citadel, now marks the border checkpoint between the two countries.

 History

 Kingdom of Gauda

 After the fall of the Gupta Empire, western Bengal was ruled by the Gauda Kingdom and eastern Bengal by the Samatata Kingdom.
-Gauda was founded by Shashanka, one of the pioneering Bengali kings in history.
+Gauda was founded by Shashanka, one of the pioneering Bengal kings in history.
 Shashanka's reign falls approximately between 590 and 625.
-The origin of the Bengali calendar falls within the reign of Shashanka.

 Pala Empire

 The Pala Empire was founded in the Gauda region during the rise of Gopala as king with the approval of an assembly of chieftains.
 The Pala Emperors carried the title Lord of Gauda.
 The empire ruled for four centuries and its territory included large parts of northern India.
 According to historian D. C. Sicar, the term Gauda is an appropriate name for the Pala Empire itself.
 The Pala period saw the development of the Bengali language, script and other aspects of Bengali culture.
 Indeed, the term Gaudiya (of Gauda) became synonymous with Bengal and Bengalis.